Everything You Need to Know About Chinchilla Exercise

 As with overexertion, you should ensure that your chinchilla is left with a fleece covered chin chiller so that they will be able to relax and cool off after they have run and jumped all over the play area.

-Our recommendation is to multitask during exercise time and let your chinchilla take a dust bath at the same time.
+Our recommendation is to multitask during exercise time so things like letting your chinchilla take a dust bath at the same time.
 If you do, the time spent cleaning up the dust bath supplies is perfect for keeping an eye on them to make sure they’re doing well.

 Knowing the proper steps to ensure your chinchilla's safety while playing during exercise time can make exercise time both fun and safe for you and your chinchilla.
 Additionally, it is also vital that you are conscious of the safety of the equipment you use for chinchilla exercise.